Early Development Program: History

 The High School Affiliated to Renmin University of China began participating in early identification and education for intellectually gifted students as early as 1978.
-In 1985, the school founded an experimental junior class for exceptionally gifted students. for such students.
-The Early Development Program（EDP）of The High School Affiliated to Renmin University of China - Logoprogram was officially named the “Early Development Program” in 2010.
-In the same year, it became part of the National Pilot Program for Educational Reform, a project authorized by the Ministry of Education of the People’s Republic of China, under Beijing’s initiative for developing innovative talent.
+In 1985, the school founded an experimental junior class for exceptionally gifted students.
+The Early Development Program（EDP）of The High School Affiliated to Renmin University of China was officially named the "Early Development Program" in 2010.
+In the same year, it became part of the National Pilot Program for Educational Reform, a project authorized by the Ministry of Education of the People's Republic of China, under Beijing' s initiative for developing innovative talent.

-In 2013, The High School Affiliated to Renmin University of China was designated as one of the first schools participating in the Program for Fostering Reserve Talents in Scientific and Technological Innovation among Secondary School Students, jointly authorized by the China Association for Science and Technology and the Ministry of Education of the People’s Republic of China.
-In 2016, it became one of the Beijing Association for Science and Technology’s pilot schools for youth innovation training.
-Since 2019, publications have described the program as being increasingly aligned with national policies on developing students’ core competencies.
-In 2023, The Early Development Program (EDP) of The High School Affiliated to Renmin University of China was selected as one of the first 18 Beijing Bases for Cultivating Outstanding Innovative Youth, a project established by the Beijing Association for Science and Technology.
-In 2024, it joined the Haidian District Youth Innovation Talent Development Program, launched by the Haidian District People’s Government of Beijing Municipality.
+In 2013, The High School Affiliated to Renmin University of China was designated as one of the first schools participating in the Program for Fostering Reserve Talents in Scientific and Technological Innovation among Secondary School Students, jointly authorized by the China Association for Science and Technology and the Ministry of Education of the People's Republic of China.
+In 2016, it became one of the Beijing Association for Science and Technology's pilot schools for youth innovation training.
+Since 2019, publications have described the program as increasingly aligned with national policies on developing students' core competencies.
+In 2023, the Early Development Program (EDP) of The High School Affiliated to Renmin University of China was selected as one of the first 18 Beijing Bases for Cultivating Outstanding Innovative Youth, a project established by the Beijing Association for Science and Technology.
+In 2024, it joined the Haidian District Youth Innovation Talent Development Program, launched by the Haidian District People's Government of Beijing Municipality.

 Educational Philosophy

 The Early Development Program (EDP) emphasizes cultivating both innovative spirit and creative capability.
-The program’s philosophy holds that the development of innovative talent (iterally "top innovative talents", refers to students with exceptional academic and creative abilities identified in China’s gifted education programs) integrates creativity, problem-solving ability, and long-term innovation outcomes.
+The program's philosophy holds that the development of innovative talent (literally "top innovative talents," referring to students with exceptional academic and creative abilities identified in China's gifted education programs) integrates creativity, problem-solving ability, and long-term innovation outcomes.
 During secondary education, the focus is on nurturing creative thinking and cognitive flexibility rather than the production of concrete research results.

-The program’s selection and evaluation processes consider both cognitive and non-cognitive factors.
+The program's selection and evaluation processes consider both cognitive and non-cognitive factors.
 While intelligence quotient (IQ) tests are used, the program also values curiosity, imagination, creativity, and resilience, which are estimated to account for at least 30% of the overall assessment.

-Instruction is designed to develop students’ ability to apply knowledge flexibly to solve complex problems across disciplines.
-Instruction emphasizes learning through synthesis and exploration rather than rote accumulation of subject-specific knowledge.
+Instruction is designed to develop students' ability to apply knowledge flexibly to solve complex problems across disciplines.
+Instruction emphasizes learning through synthesis and exploration rather than the rote accumulation of subject-specific knowledge.

 Since 2015, students of the Early Development Program (EDP) of The High School Affiliated to Renmin University of China have regularly participated in Programme for International Student Assessment (PISA)-based testing to evaluate key competencies.
 The school adapts PISA frameworks to local educational contexts and student developmental characteristics according to published reports.